ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 sidebar: false
 published: 2021-04-22
 ---

 With NFTs bringing blockchain into the public eye, now is an excellent opportunity to understand the hype yourself by publishing your own NFT (ERC-721 Token) on the Ethereum blockchain!

 Alchemy is extremely proud to be powering the biggest names in the NFT space, including Makersplace (recently set a record digital artwork sale at Christie’s for $69 Million), Dapper Labs (creators of NBA Top Shot & Crypto Kitties), OpenSea (the world’s largest NFT marketplace), Zora, Super Rare, NFTfi, Foundation, Enjin, Origin Protocol, Immutable, and more.

-In this tutorial, we will walk through creating and deploying an ERC-721 smart contract on the Ropsten test network using [Metamask](https://metamask.io/), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org/), [Pinata](https://pinata.cloud/)and [Alchemy](https://dashboard.alchemyapi.io/signup?referral=affiliate:aab0c546-cc29-4180-8d31-fbce31367277) (don’t fret if you don’t understand what any of this means yet — we will explain it!).
+In this tutorial, we will walk through creating and deploying an ERC-721 smart contract on the Ropsten test network using [MetaMask](https://metamask.io/), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org/), [Pinata](https://pinata.cloud/) and [Alchemy](https://dashboard.alchemyapi.io/signup?referral=affiliate:aab0c546-cc29-4180-8d31-fbce31367277) (don’t fret if you don’t understand what any of this means yet — we will explain it!).

-In Part 2 of this tutorial we’ll go through how we can use our smart contract to mint an NFT, and in Part 3 we’ll explain how to view your NFT on Metamask.
+In Part 2 of this tutorial we’ll go through how we can use our smart contract to mint an NFT, and in Part 3 we’ll explain how to view your NFT on MetaMask.

 And of course, if you have questions at any point, don’t hesitate to reach out in the [Alchemy Discord](https://discord.gg/gWuC7zB)!

 ## Step 1: Connect to the Ethereum network {#connect-to-ethereum}

-There a bunch of ways to make requests to the Ethereum blockchain, but to make things easiest, we’ll use a free account on [Alchemy](https://dashboard.alchemyapi.io/signup?referral=affiliate:3bda2c8a-2393-4923-a7d9-f98c7c2f4520), a blockchain developer platform and API that allows us to communicate with the Ethereum chain without having to run our own nodes.
+There a bunch of ways to make requests to the Ethereum blockchain, but to make things easy, we’ll use a free account on [Alchemy](https://dashboard.alchemyapi.io/signup?referral=affiliate:3bda2c8a-2393-4923-a7d9-f98c7c2f4520), a blockchain developer platform and API that allows us to communicate with the Ethereum chain without having to run our own nodes.

 In this tutorial, we’ll also take advantage of Alchemy’s developer tools for monitoring and analytics to understand what’s going on under the hood in our smart contract deployment.
 If you don’t already have an Alchemy account, you can sign up for free [here](https://dashboard.alchemyapi.io/signup).